EMSL-Computing/TMSig/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TMSig: Tools for Analysis of Molecular Signatures
+# TMSig: Tools for Analyzing Molecular Signatures

 <!-- badges: start -->